tronprotocol/event-plugin/README.md

 ```
- * **path**: is the absolute path of "plugin-kafka-1.0.0.zip"
+ * **path**: is the absolute path of "plugin-kafka-1.0.0.zip" or "plugin-mongodb-1.0.0.zip"
- * **server**: Kafka server address, the default port is 9092
+ * **server**: Kafka(or MongoDB) server address, the default port is 9092(MongoDB is 27017)
- * **topics**: each event type maps to one Kafka topic, we support four event types subscribing, block, transaction, contractlog and contractevent.
  * **dbconfig**: db configuration information for mongodb, if using kafka, delete this one; if using Mongodb, add like that dbname|username|password or dbname|username|password|version if you want to create indexes when init
+ * **topics**: each event type maps to one Kafka topic(or MongoDB collection), we support seven event types subscribing, block, transaction, contractlog, contractevent, solidity, soliditylog and solidityevent.
- * **triggerName**: the trigger type, the value can't be modified.
+   **triggerName**: the trigger type, the value can't be modified.
- * **enable**: plugin can receive nothing if the value is false.
+   **enable**: plugin can receive nothing if the value is false.
- * **topic**: the value is the kafka topic to receive events.
+   **topic**: the value is the kafka topic to receive events.
 Make sure it has been created and Kafka process is running
+   **solidified**: if just need solidified data, just works for block and transaction
+   **redundancy**: if will also trigger event as log, just works for contractlog and soliditylog
+   **ethCompatible**: if set to true, will add some fields to transaction: transactionIndex, cumulativeEnergyUsed, preCumulativeLogCount, logList, energyUnitPrice

  * **filter**: filter condition for process trigger.
  **note**: if the server is not 127.0.0.1, pls set some properties in config/server.properties file
            remove comment and set listeners=PLAINTEXT://:9092